Anachoretic/Asus-TUF-Linux/Linux-Installation/openSUSE Tumbleweed.md

 <details>
 <summary><strong> Troubleshooting: Black Screen</strong> </summary>

-If you use the YaST installer and have an NVIDIA GPU, you may encounter a black screen as previously mentioned.
+If you use the YaST installer and have an NVIDIA GPU, you may encounter a black screen.
 You can fix this by adding `nomodeset` to GRUB before booting.

 Here’s how you do it:

 ![](/Images/openSUSE/Troubleshoot.png)